Developers blast St Albans council over Herts House site

 Antringham purchased the site more than two years ago and have been in talks with the council about ways to develop the site ever since.

-Antringham director Tim Blairs said the company was disappointed and surprised many of the issues considered important in the pre-application discussions with officers had not been treated as vital to the proposals as they were initially.
+Antringham director Tim Blairs said the company was disappointed and surprised that many of the issues considered important in the pre-application discussions with officers had not been treated as vital to the proposals as they were initially.

 Councillors were very critical about the absence of affordable housing but Mr Blairs claimed they were not made aware of the full story.